Universal Weil module: The metaplectic group over

 Therefore $\Omega_{\mu^\mathcal{A}}(\psi^\mathcal{A} \circ Q)^8 =(\mu^\mathcal{A}(K))^8 q^{4k} \in \mathcal{A}^\times$ because $\varphi_\mathbb{C}$ is injective and $\mathbb{Q}$-linear, implying the result about the factor being invertible.
 Hence the second equality results from applying $\varphi$ and Corollary \ref{weil_factor_over_B_def_cor}, given the fact that $\lambda_\mu \in \mathcal{B}^\times$. \end{proof}

 Define for $a$ in $F^\times$ the quadratic form $Q_a : x \in F \mapsto a x^2 \in F$.
 Then the factor:

 does not depend on the choice of the invertible Haar measure $\mu^\mathcal{A}$, as the notation suggests.
-One can define $\Omega_{a,b}^\mathcal{B}$ in the obvious way, either as a quotient of two non normalised Weil factors or as the image of the previous using the map $\varphi$.
+One can define $\Omega_{a,b}^\mathcal{B}$ in the obvious way, either as a quotient of two non-normalised Weil factors or as the image of the previous using the map $\varphi$.

-\subsubsection{Section $\sigma^\mathcal{B}$ giving the cocycle}
+\subsubsection{Section $\varsigma^\mathcal{B}$ giving the cocycle}